-The app now offers multiple methods of inputting iMessages from handwritten notes to the Apple Watch's Digital Touch feature.
+(Pocket-lint) - Apple's Messages app offers multiple methods of inputting iMessages from handwritten notes to Apple Watch's Digital Touch feature.
 Users are also able to react to individual messages and customise how the receiver sees the messages you send.
-You can read all about the new Messages features and how to use them in our separate feature.

-One of the most exciting new features in Messages is the App Store integration though.
-This feature means you can download third-party apps and share information from them without having to leave the Messages app at all, whether that's scanning a document or sharing your location.
+One of the most exciting features in Messages is the App Store integration though - introduced in iOS 10 a few years ago.
+This feature allows you to download third-party apps and share information from them without having to leave the Messages app at all, whether that's scanning a document or sharing your location.

-Here is how to access, download and install the iMessage apps, along with the best ones to download first.
+Here is how to access, download and install iMessage apps, along with the best ones to download.

 How to download, install and manage iMessage apps

-To download an iMessage app, tap on the one you want and hit "Get" to install it, as you would in the normal App Store.
-After it's downloaded, you'll see it appear in the iMessage drawer where you found the "+" Store icon earlier.
-You'll also be able to swipe between the various apps in the drawer below the input box.
+To download an iMessage app: Find the iMessage app you want and tap 'Get', as you would in the normal App Store.
+After it's downloaded, you'll see it appear in the iMessage app drawer/bar below the input field in a new iMessage.
+You can swipe across the bar to see more iMessage apps you've downloaded.

 Which iMessage apps should you download first?

-There are a number of iMessage apps available already, but we have picked our favourite for you to try first.
+There are a number of iMessage apps available, but we have picked some of our favourites for you to try first.

 The OpenTable iMessages app allows you to suggest restaurants, vote on favourites and book a table all from the Messages app.